Scifabric/mnemosyne/README.md

 # Mnemosyne: a micro service to save links as PyBossa tasks

-This micro-service is a very simple Flask application that allows you to save a URL as a PyBossa task.
+This micro-service is a very simple Flask application that allows you to save an image URL as a PyBossa task.
 This micro-service is very similar to popular sites like bit.ly or delicious.com.

-The main difference is that there is **no authentication to save URLs**, as the goal of the application is to interact with a web browser extension that will send the URL to analyze it in a later stage at a PyBossa server application.
+The main difference is that there is **no authentication to save URLs**, as the goal of the application is to interact with a web browser addon that will send the URL to analyze it in a later stage at a PyBossa server application.
 In other words, the purpose of this web service is to allow anonymous contributions to create PyBossa tasks using a Firefox extension.

+Furthermore, Mnemosyne can be configured to host different projects and save the URLs according to a project.
+Projects act like folders for saved links.

 The service saves the URL, and in case the URL is already in the system, it returns the same object but with the field **new** equal to False.